luker983/google-ctf-2019/challenges/quantum_key_distribution/README.md

 ![Qubit Table](images/qubit_table.png "Img")

-Now that the qubits can be generated and then posted to the satellite, the next problem was understanding the response.
+Now that the qubits could be generated and then posted to the satellite, the next problem was understanding the response.
 The first component is the list of bases used to derive the key and the second part is the encrypted encryption key.
 The satellite encrypts the flag encryption key with the newly negotiated key in order to secure the response.
 To derive the shared key, the satellite source code can be used to provide some insight into how the key is generated:

 ```
 for bit, tx_base, rx_base in zip(measure, tx_bases, rx_bases):